Services and supports during COVID-19

 You can find more exercise resources on the Sport Ireland website.

-You might not be able to attend mass or church services during the COVID-19 emergency period, but you can watch many church services online.
+If you are unable to attend a place of worship in person, you can watch many church services online.
 You can find links to a variety of church services (as well as scheduled mass and service times), from the following websites:

 You can watch RTÉ News Now on: